superkraft-io/rezonant/README.md

 ### I refresh the frontend of the plugin, but some frontend code is not reloaded (none bundling)
 Just close the plugin window and re-open it again.
 This will force reloading all assets.

+# The Future
+- Adopt a better and lightweight web renderer [Ultralight](https://ultralig.ht/) may be a good option, but is not free (I think?) and is also missing some things ([See here](https://github.com/ultralight-ux/Ultralight/issues/178)).
+[Servo](https://servo.org/) is free an open source, but is Rust based.
+Writing a custom renderer is possible, but also probably a multi-year initiative.
+I'm not doing that any time soon.

+- More build targets
+    - CLAP
+    - AAX
+    - Linux
+    - iOS
+    - Android
+    - WAM